Let’s Start a Conversation

 1. Define It Clearly

-The submitted Letter of Intent (LOI) should clearly define how NWC will be calculated.
-Ambiguity can lead to disputes and potentially cost more money down the line.
+Don't miss the opportunity to add the calculation definition of NWC in the Letter of Intent (LOI).
+NWC ambiguity can lead to disputes and potentially cost more money.
 We typically recommend following the GAAP definition for calculating NWC, but be specific!

 2. Set the "Peg"

-Agree on a target NWC during negotiations—this Peg will serve as a benchmark for the closing statement.
-A well-defined Peg can protect you from unexpected additional cash adjustments that may be required if the actual NWC, as stated on the closing Balance Sheet, is less than the Peg.
-Alternatively, the seller may remit a surplus if the actual NWC is higher than the agreed Peg.
+The seller and buyer must agree on a target or "Peg" to serve as a closing statement benchmark.
+A well-defined Peg can protect you from unexpected additional cash adjustments if the actual NWC, as stated on the closing Balance Sheet, is less than the Peg.
+Alternatively, the seller may remit a surplus if the actual NWC exceeds the agreed Peg.

 3. Understand Cash-Free/Debt-Free Transactions

-In a Cash-Free/Debt-Free transaction, the seller usually keeps the cash, and the long-term debt or funded indebtedness is generally left out of the calculation.
-Funded indebtedness is debt the business uses to finance over the longer term.
-This would typically be paid off at the closing of the sale of the company by the seller.
+In a Cash-Free/Debt-Free transaction, the seller usually keeps the cash.
+The long-term debt or funded indebtedness (debt the business uses to finance over the longer term) is excluded from the calculation and typically is retired or paid off at the closing of the sale of the company by the seller.
 Knowing this can help you negotiate better terms.

 4. True-up Period